CLI Reference

 Attribute Metadata (Default)

-Exports detailed information about tables, columns, measures, DAX expressions, and usage contexts.
+Exports detailed information about tables, columns, measures, visual calculations, DAX expressions, and usage contexts.

 # Creates metadata.csv in the report folder